 Right now, we have digital audiobooks, digital downloads, and digital streaming in the digital realm.
 So to be a part of or take advantage of that market is essential in developing your brand.

 What platforms are usually available for these books?

-With this many platforms – is that part of the service that you provide in advising clients?
-What’s the best platform based on content or?
+With this many platforms – is that part of the service you provide in advising clients?
+What’s the best platform based on content?

 We distribute on over 40 different platforms – cast a wide net, catch more fish.